 You can also swipe up from the gray bar to reveal some suggestions Siri thinks you might want to send to the recipient/s in your chat.
 In order to see these suggestions, iCloud Photo must be enabled.

 If you reach the end of feed of recents or suggestions and still can't find what you're looking for, tap "All Photos" to launch your full Photos library, albums and all.

 Unfortunately, you can only choose one photo or video at a time this way, which can really slow down your sharing if you have multiple items to send.
 If you know you need to send two or more photos from deep in your Photos Library, you're better off sending those from your Photos app itself, rather than Messages.

 While the App Drawer is the way of the future for sending photos and videos in Messages, the future doesn't have to be now.
-Since iOS 12 is still in beta, you can get your old photo controls back by downgrading your iPhone to iOS 11.
-If you haven't installed it yet, this may be one of many reasons holding you back then.
+You can get your old photo controls back by downgrading your iPhone to iOS 11, as long as Apple is still signing the last iOS 11 update or if you saved your SHSH2 blobs.